Jihong-Zhu/jihong-zhu.github.io/_pages/about.md

 # News
+* Jihong is appointed as an Associate Editor for [Complex and Intelligent Systems](https://www.springer.com/journal/40747)
 * Master students (TU Delft) Jianyong Sun and Yulei Qiu graduated with 8.0!
 Congrats!
 * Jihong serves as an Associate Editor for [ICRA 2023](https://www.icra2023.org/)
 * Our RA-L Special Issue (SI) on [Robotic Handling of Deformable Objects](https://www.ieee-ras.org/publications/ra-l/special-issues/cfp-robotic-handling-of-deformable-objects) is now online and you can read a summary of the SI in our editorial article (open access): [Editorial: Robotic Handling of Deformable Objects](https://ieeexplore.ieee.org/document/9823380)